 How do I report a property code violation?

-Please call code enforcement at (573) 634-6410 to report a code violation regarding property maintenance, storage, or use.
+Please click the "contact us" button to report a code violation regarding property maintenance, storage, or use.

 What are the most common code violations?